blccming/hidden-live-location-server/README.md

 swag init
 ```

-API docs are available at `/docs/index.html`.
+API docs are available at `your-host.tld/docs/index.html` (when hosting on your machine at `localhost:8080/docs/index.html`).